dirkjanm/videojs-preroll/README.md

 ## Requirements

 This plugin requires video.js 7.0 or newer with videojs-contrib-ads 3.0 or newer.
-The package.json now specifies version 6 of videojs-contrib-ads For users migrating from version 0.2.0, make sure your configuration style matches the one below.
+For users migrating from version 0.2.0, make sure your configuration style matches the one below.

+## Fork Notes
+The original mantainer seems to no longer be active.
+This fork updates to version 7 of videojs and drops pre-7 compatiblity.
+The package.json now specifies version 6 of videojs-contrib-ads.
+Note, however, that this has not been tested in a production environment.
+Until it is, you may prefer to use the version [copied at the source](https://github.com/dirkjanm/videojs-preroll/tree/master/lib).
+If you use version 6 successfuly, please PR to remove this message.
+In the next week or so I plan to do more thorough testing.

 ## Adding the plugin